pottekkat/personal-website/content/posts/twentysomethings.md

 After several hundreds of years of maintenance, if each individual piece of the Ship of Theseus were replaced, one after the other, was it still the same ship?
 {{< /blockquote >}}

 Life is continuous self-discovery.
 People think that the more they travel, read, and experience life, the more they learn about the world.
-But it is more true that they learn about themselves.
+But in truth, they learn more about themselves.

 Writing this post was also an attempt at self-discovery.
 My original intention was to publish it on my 26th birthday—nearly 10 months ago—but reflecting, reexamining, and refining myself took longer.
 What you see here is, at best, a transient documentation of my ongoing self-discovery journey, which is far from complete.